Make the most out of your fundraising with our step by step guide and helpful tips:

 Whether you decide to launch a virtual collection amongst friends and family, or host an event, virtual or in person, there’s lots of different ways to raise vital funds to support the people within our care.
 Think how many people you’d like to be involved, how you can raise money, whether it’s ticket sales or sponsorship and what resources you already have access to that can help.
 Who you know might be a good place to start.

 2. Organise your fundraising event

 You may have done this in the past or been involved on a committee.
-If you haven’t, then don’t be put off; the key thing to remember is that people like to have a good time and if you can stage an entertaining local event, they will probably attend.
-It can be anything –
+If you haven’t, then don’t be put off; the key thing to remember is that people like to have a good time.

 Many venues get booked up quickly so even if you are only thinking about staging say a disco or skittles night, ask now and make a provisional booking.